So you’ve decided to become a beekeeper? That is great news! This section is for new beekeepers. Welcome to the apiary.

 You will hear of 10-frame and 8-frame hives.
 It matters not what you pick, but once you do, you are kind of married to it.
 As the name implies, a 10-frame hive holds ten frames.
 This is space for 1500-2000 more bees than an 8-frame box.
 More bees = more production.
 In my opinion, the main consideration is the weight of the boxes when lifting.
 Personally, I only use 10-frame hive materials.

 A last thought on hive materials.
 You will see that most suppliers sell 2-3 grades of material: budget, commercial, and select.
 Select has the least knots in it, whereas budget has the most.
-Whatever you buy, once you assemble the boxes, be sure to work in a silicone caulk into the finger joints and all exterior knots/cracks before you paint.
-I assembly all of my boxes, seal anywhere I think the weather may get in (I don’t want my boxes to rot!) with caulk.
+Whatever you buy, once you assemble the boxes, be sure to work in a caulk into the finger joints and all exterior knots/cracks before you paint.
+I assemble all of my boxes and seal anywhere I think the weather may get in (I don’t want my boxes to rot!) with caulk.
 I wait for the caulk to dry, then I hit the joints with my belt sander.
-This smooths the rough joints and allows me to look for any spots I may have missed before I put my nice oil-based exterior paint finished on.
+This smooths the rough joints and allows me to look for any spots I may have missed before I put my nice oil-based exterior paint finish on.

 So, for each colony that you want you should have: